Ronke Ademiluyi

 She is the co-author of the ‘African fashion book The Eyes of Originality & Creativity’.
 Queen Ronke Ademiluyi-Ogunwusi is the producer of the documentary ‘Ingenious Aso Oke Fabric of Nigeria’.

 She is the founder of the ‘Adire Oodua Textile Training Hub’ in Ile Ife, South West Nigeria, an indigenous handmade hub that empowers women and youth, and trains them in the vocational skill of Adire making to enable them to earn a sustainable living for themselves.
 Her Africa Fashion Week Nigeria partnered with Afrinolly Creative Hub To Style MTN Y'ello Star, the largest mobile-based music reality show, where over 10,000 contestants competed to be the next Nigerian music star.

-She is the creator and producer of Queen Moremi The Musical theatre drama that has been watched by over 30,000 people.

-Work

-Accomplishments

-In 2022 she set up the Queen Moremi (365) outstanding leaders award given to 365 women globally for their outstanding achievements.

-In 2023 she co-founded the Conference of Oloris (queens) for a discussion on how to impact rural communities Queen Ronke Ademiluyi-Ogunwusi oversees QMA International, an initiative that supports the rights of girls and women in Nigeria & Africa.